mguizar/RepData_PeerAssessment1/PA1_Alldocuments/PA1_december.md

 The data covers a total of 53 days.
 We use this information to calculate the average.

+We use a 5 minute interval to calculate the average number of steps taken per day, averaged across all days.

 ```r
 Interval_counts1 <- aggregate(Steps1 ~ Interval1, data= Rawdata_df, sum)